 When using CIS RAM v2.1, enterprises begin by defining their acceptable level of risk and then managing that risk after implementing the CIS Controls.
 Few enterprises can apply all Controls to all of their environments and information assets, however.
 While some Controls offer effective security, they may do so at the cost of necessary efficiency, collaboration, utility, productivity, or available budget and other resources.

 Fortunately, CIS RAM v2.1 provides three different approaches to support enterprises at three levels of capability that align with the CIS Controls' Implementation Groups (IGs) – IG1, IG2, and IG3.
 IG3 Safeguards assist enterprises with IT security experts to secure sensitive and confidential data and aims to prevent and/or lessen the impact of sophisticated attacks.

-The third document in the CIS RAM v2.1 family, CIS RAM v2.1 for IG3, is now available for download.
-It will help enterprises in IG3 to build and improve upon their cybersecurity program and demonstrate that the risk is reasonable to the enterprise and appropriate to other parties if and when a breach occurs.
+The third document in the CIS RAM v2.1 family, CIS RAM v2.1 for IG3, helps enterprises in IG3 to build and improve upon their cybersecurity program.
+It also helps them to demonstrate that the risk is reasonable to the enterprise and appropriate to other parties if and when a breach occurs.

 What to Expect in CIS RAM v2.1 for IG3

 Enterprises may conduct risk assessments in a variety of ways.
 They may focus initially on recommended CIS Controls to identify vulnerabilities within a given scope, they may focus on determining how well they've protected those assets using the CIS Controls, or they may focus first on known threats to see how they would play out in an environment.
 Risk assessments may also vary in methodology, depending on whether they're using quantitative analysis (purely numerical representations of risk) or qualitative analysis (ranked value statements).